cpchalk/gpcheckx/README.md

 -s N

-truncate word acceptor to N states
+truncate the word acceptor to N states

 -s 'Base;-Increment'

-truncate the word acceptor by Base states but repeat the action and increase the truncation value by Increment states at a time until the truncation value is larger than the number of states of the word acceptor.
+truncate the word acceptor to Base states but repeat the action and increase the truncation value by Increment states at a time until the truncation value is larger than the number of states of the word acceptor.